Trinity Commons Programs

 - Events are not faith-based, although you are invited to check out our worship and parish life events as well.

-- Trinity-hosted classes are accessed via the Webex platform.
-Please follow this link to download Webex Meetings to your computer.
-For help downloading the application, click here.
+- Trinity-hosted virtual events are available on Zoom and occasionally Webex.
+For help with Zoom, click here.
+If your event is on Webex, please follow this link to download Webex Meetings to your computer.
+For help with Webex, click here.